-It shows a range of fixtures from the Premier League - among those not shown by Sky Sports - FA Cup, and UEFA Champions League, as well as the odd bit of Aviva Premiership Rugby and Moto GP.
+It shows a range of fixtures from the Premier League - among those not shown by Sky Sports - the FA Cup, and UEFA Champions League, as well as the odd bit of Aviva Premiership Rugby and Moto GP.

-Getting Sky Q in Ultra HD also doesn't rely on having a superfast broadband connection because it's broadcast via satellite - so even the on demand content is available to viewers with less than brilliant internet connections.
+Getting Sky Q in Ultra HD doesn't rely on having a superfast broadband connection because it's broadcast via satellite - so even the on demand content is available to viewers with less than brilliant internet connections.

 Sports and movie channels